-Take three measurements in each plot by pressing the sensor into the soil, read out the soil moisture, and enter data into the form Appendix 3.
+Take three measurements in each plot by pressing the sensor into the soil, read out the soil moisture (press "read" for measurement), and enter data into the form Appendix 3.
+Press "esc" before next measurement.

 Reproductive phenology of Salix

 Reproductive phenology of Salix glauca is followed in all plots according to the procedure described in section 3.1.
 Please remember to distinguish between flowers inside and outside the metal frame permanently inserted in the soil.
 Data are entered into the form Appendix 4.